luoshaotian/FDTR/README.md

 - sample signal file
 - reference signal file

 In the software interface, use 'selectParfile' button the choose par file , 'SelectRfile' to choose reference  signal file, 'SelectSfile' to choose sample signal file.
 It should be noted that par file name should be named by the model.
-For the materials 80nmAu-500nm$SiO_2$-30nm$Al_2O_3$-Si, the par file name is **Au_80_SiO2_500_Al2O3_30_Si_1.par**, The '1' means that Si  can be considered infinitely thick and it is necessary.
+For the materials 80nmAu-500nm $SiO_2$ -30nm $Al_2O_3$ -Si, the par file name is **Au_80_SiO2_500_Al2O3_30_Si_1.par**, The '1' means that Si  can be considered infinitely thick and it is necessary.

 All of these have an example in this repo.
 In the par file, the heat model was noted.
 And you need get two kinds of signal from your FDTR system.
 Detail messages